jrnl-org/jrnl/docs/contributing.md

 ### Common development commands

-You can find an inventory of commands in the `makefile`. \*nix users can run the commands by typing `make` followed by the name of the command; however, Windows users will need to type out the commands directly, or install a third-party make tool such as [GNU Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm).
+You can find an inventory of commands in the `pyproject.toml`.
+Users can run the commands by typing `poe` followed by the name of the command ([Poe the Poet](https://github.com/nat-n/poethepoet) can be installed on its own, or as part of `poetry install`).

 A typical development workflow includes:

+ * Installing dependencies:
- * Installing dependencies: `poetry install`
+    * `poetry install`
- * Running tests: `make test`
+ * Activate virtual environment:
+    * `poetry shell`
  * Running the source in a virtual environment:
-    * `poetry shell`
     * `jrnl` (with or without arguments as necessary)
+ * Running tests:
+     * `poe test`
- * Linting the code to standardize its style: `make lint`
+ * Formatting the code to standardize its style:
+     * `poe format`

 ### Updating automated tests